 Refers to non-derivative financial assets that are not listed on an active market but have payments that can be determined.
 These items are included in current assets unless due more than 12 months after the end of the reporting period, in which case they are recognized as non-current assets.
 BTS's loan and trade receivables are recognized at amortized cost using the effective interest method, less any provisions for impairment.
+The effective interest method distributes interest income and expenses over the relevant period.
+The effective interest is the interest rate that exactly discounts the estimated future receipts and disbursements to the financial asset's or liability's net carrying amount.
 Current receivables such as accounts receivable are deemed as nominal value and as reasonably approximate to their fair value, so they are not discounted to present value.